 And, as one could easily guess, the number of seniors having surgery will increase as the population ages and the need for surgeries increases.

-The goals of senior patients.
+The surgical goals of senior patients.

 The goals for senior patients can be very different from those of younger patients.
 For instance, older patients may prioritize remaining independent with a reasonable quality of life and staying in their current home, instead of living longer at any cost.
 Also, a senior patient may prioritize the ability to spend his/her remaining time with family and friends over hospitalization and drastic measures.
 Thinking about your goals will help you make treatment decisions.
+Below, find a list of questions seniors should ask before surgery to help you decide on a treatment.

 The vulnerability of older surgical patients.

 There is no doubt about it, older patients are more vulnerable during and after surgery, as compared to younger patients.
 Unfortunately, common health problems related to aging, such as high blood pressure, clogged arteries, as well as heart and lung disease, increase the risk of side effects or complications during or after surgery.
 Furthermore, research shows that increasing age itself can increase the risk of complications and deaths following surgery.
+Therefore, it’s important for seniors to ask questions before surgery that focus on the needs of older patients.

 Many senior patients never fully recover.